graphitemaster/aau/site/content/index.md

 }
 ```
 Of course this is dangerous as it's a narrowing conversion, with a cast which
-silences a legitimate compiler diagnostic.
-It invokes undefined behavior when
+silences a legitimate warning.
+In C and C++ it invokes undefined behavior when
 given specific large values and most certainly is exploitable.
 Most applications
 would just crash on inputs `>= 0x7ffffffffffffffff`.
 The typical argument is
 that such a value would be "pathological".
 Not only is this argument incorrect,